 “Yes.
 Of course.
 I’ve been there numerous times already, remember?”

-“Splendid,” Jacky replies half-heartedly.
+“Splendid,” Jacky replied half-heartedly.

 “Don’t look so awful.
 Look on the bright side.
-At least your girl is popular, right?”
+At least, your girl is popular, right?”

 “Did I say you were?”

 “Um…Jacky, right?”
-Gino asks casually.
+Gino asked casually.

 “Sorry.
 It’s just that we have a lot of stuffs to catch up on.”